penguinpowernz/go-ian/README.md

 It has been ported to golang from the [ruby project of the same name](https://github.com/penguinpowernz/ian).

+You can download binaries and Debian packages from the [releases](https://github.com/penguinpowernz/go-ian/releases) page.

 ## Requirements

 I shell out a bit to save time, will eventually make things more native.
 For now, need the following tools: